Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-Finally, I combine these experiments and allow for both the 25\% increase in the inventory-to-sales ratio and a change in the global input-output network from the 2000 to the 2014 WIOD.
-This should bring about two opposing forces: i) the higher diversification should reduce changes in demand each sector is exposed to; ii) for a given level of changes in demand, we should observe increased output responses as both inventories and upstreamness increase.
+Finally, I combine these experiments and allow for both the 25\% increase in the inventory-to-sales ratio and a change in the global input-output network from the 2000 to the 2014 I-O table.
+This should bring about two opposing forces: i) the higher diversification reduces the volatility of the final demand each sector is exposed to; ii) for a given level of demand volatility, higher inventories and longer supply chains increase output responses.

 I report the results of these counterfactual exercises in Table \ref{counterfacualtable}.
-The first two columns in the baseline section report targeted moments for the multiple destination model.
+The first two columns in the baseline section report targeted moments, which are calibrated to the multiple destination model.
 The statistics of interest are reported in the counterfactual columns.